 We strongly recommend you invest in a power meter, and would be happy to advise you on your choice.
-If this is not possible, you should at the least have a bike computer such as a Garmin that records each of your rides, including GPS, altitude and cadence.
+If this is not possible, you should at the least wear a heart rate monitor and record your rides on a bike computer.

 After signing the contract, we ask you to complete a Rider Information Form.
 This asks for all the information your coach needs to begin preparing a plan for you.